 7. Autonomous studies are restricted by organizations in control of GMOs

 User concurrence with half of the leading manufacturers of GMO seeds forbids autonomous research of the finished good.
-It aid in protecting the payments they get to make when farmers get to reap yield by using their seeds.
+It aids in protecting the payments they get to make when farmers get to reap yield by using their seeds.

-Because the seeds are seen as the property of the corporation, even the unintentional growth of a GMO crop can cause in the necessity to reimburse the company.
+Because the seeds are seen as the property of the corporation, even the unintentional growth of a GMO crop can cause the necessity to reimburse the company.

 8. GMO crops can contaminate other fields